edsonayllon/eth2.0-call21-notes/README.md

 * Yes, not for use in production.
 Intended only for testing.
 It didn't work against other implementations in libp2p.
 It only worked internally.
 Now that we have a hybrid ecosystem, there are others that are trying to test their inner pieces that come after the security handshake that does not rely on a secure channel, like multiplexing or other protocols.
 There is some value in having a standardized and secure transport, ONLY FOR TESTING PURPOSES.

 **Jacek Sieka**
-* Assuming that some client doesn't have SECIO implemented yet, then they can start using this one which is more simple.
+* Assuming that some client doesn't have SECIO implemented yet, then they can start using this more simple one.

 **Raúl Kripalani**:
 * Yes, allows MPLEX person to test against an insecure version, while other work on SECIO.